kcrunnels1515/HobbyGator/README.md

         > Code 202 means that the id does not match an existing post in the system.

     2. For replying to a post the bracket extension is /reply where the method to the site is "POST".
         > This function requires the name of the parent post, the title of the response, username, the name of the forum and the response body to be passed in as a JSON file from the client.
             # the json file needs to be structured as a dictionary with key names "parent_post", "title", "username", "forum_name" and "post_body".
         > Code 200 means that the reply posted successfully next to the parent post.
         > Code 201 means that the posting the reply was not successful.
         > Code 202 means that the new post creation failed and was not acknowledged.

+create forum line 43
+login.jsx line 26
+signup.jsx line 37